tumrin/personalWebsiteV3/src/lib/assets/projects/clientresponse.md

 ### Summary

 Creating a dashboard for following energy consumption of multiple buildings and devices in them.
 Data aggregation and analysis on energy consumption.
+Leading the project team.

 ### Technologies